Oh man ... you know what gets me SUPER EXCITED?!?!

 It's filled with questions and prompts to help you come up with achievable goals with actionable steps that are inline with your dreams so that you can kick some major booty this year!
 (It's also got almost twice as many pages than what's pictured below, I just couldn't fit them all in the preview pic while also looking orderly!) :P

 Goal setting is something that is near and dear to my heart because I wholeheartedly attribute many of my best accomplishments to it!
 Some of my favorite accomplishments like ...

 - Starting and running my own full-time photography business for 7 years

-- Turning my blog into a full-time online business with $8,000+ months in passive income
+- Turning my blog into a full-time online business that now continues to grow with $9,000+ months in passive income

 - Running a full marathon when I thought I'd never be able to.